efduarte/pincello/fs-how-to-program-the-microcontroller.md

 Now that the proper tools are ready, it's time to create your first sketch (in Arduino terminology, a sketch is basically a program).
 In Sublime Text, go to `Deviot > New Sketch` (or use the Command Palette if you're already comfortable with it) and type in `blink` as the name of the sketch (or, if you are rebellious 😠, any other name you want 😁) and hit enter.
 After you named the sketch, you still need to select the directory where it will be saved (your choice will be remembered as the first option next time).

-?> **Arduino Sketch Structure:** every Arduino sketch has the same structure, which is composed of a folder with the name of the sketch, and inside the folder a `.ino` file with the same name as the folder.
+?> **Arduino Sketch structure:** every Arduino sketch has the same structure, which is composed of a folder with the name of the sketch, and inside the folder a `.ino` file with the same name as the folder.
 In the example above, it will create `blink/blink.ino` in the directory you selected.
 If you want to, you can manually create a sketch folder and file and open it with Sublime Text.

 Go ahead and fill in the new file with the following electronics equivalent of the Hello World:

 ```arduino
 void setup()